DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/gm-gateway.md

 docker build -t tengine:0.0.1 .
 ```

-## Generate SSL certificates (SM2 and RSA certificates)
+## Generate SSL certificates

+Generate SM2 and RSA certificates for SSL.

+!!! note

-> Note: This certificate is only applicable to the test environment
+    This certificate is only applicable to the test environment.

-You can [refer to the official document](https://www.yuque.com/tsdoc/ts/xuxk18ckbtpgvfdi) to use Tongsuo to generate an SSL certificate, or visit <https://www.gmssl.cn/gmssl/index.jsp?go =CA> application.
+You can refer to [the official documentation of Yuque](https://www.yuque.com/tsdoc/ts/xuxk18ckbtpgvfdi) to use Tongsuo to generate SSL certificates,
+or visit [the GM SSL Lab](https://www.gmssl.cn/gmssl/index.jsp?go=CA) to apply for SM2 certificates.

 ### SM2 Credentials